IntelliTect/EssentialCSharp/README.md

 ### Build

-With Visual Studio you can build all the projects by opening **EssentialCSharp.sln** and clicking *Build* on the *Title Menu* then *Build All*.
+**EssentialCSharp.sln** is the project's main solution, open this with Visual Studio and _Build All_.

- For those using the command-line, build all the projects from the /EssentialCSharp/ directory with these commands:
+ For those using the command line, build all the projects from the /EssentialCSharp/ directory with these commands:
 ```
 $ dotnet restore EssentialCSharp.sln
 $ dotnet build EssentialCSharp.sln
 ```
 ### Run

-You can run your projects with Visual Studio by focusing your project and then in the *Title Menu* select *Run* -> *Start Debugging*.

-Command-line: Navigate to an individual project in the /EssentialCSharp/src/(project)/ directory and run the code.
-For instance, Chapter01 with the user entering "1.1" for the listing number to execute.
+Navigate to an individual project in the /EssentialCSharp/src/(project)/ directory and run the code.
+The example below is for Chapter01 with the user entering _1.1_ to execute the listing number.

 ```
 $ cd ./src/Chapter01/